iris-xia-2020/serum-academy/content/serum-project-ideas/project-ideas/_index.en.md

 The target would be for pieces of this to roll out within a month, and completion before the end of 2020.
 The assumption is that work would not start in earnest until after the Sushiswap migration is complete.

+### Pools

+Bounty: **25k locked SRM**

+Build token pools with the following features:

+- Create/redeem pools based on their underlying assets
+- Pools can be program-controlled, address-controlled, or keyless
+- Charge fees for creating/redeeming
+- Create a token, fees -> buy/burn of token; following standard EcoSerum guildlines for the token

 ### Cross-Chain Bridges

 It would be awesome to have fully on-chain bridges between Solana and as many other chains as possible.
 See prospective specs for one here, but there are many other versions!